8 Logic and control flow

 #> [1] "negative" "zero" "positive" "negative" "positive"

-Each line is a condition-value pair. case_when() evaluates them in order and returns the value for the first condition that matches.
+Each line is a condition-value pair, evaluated in order; case_when() returns the value for the first condition that matches.
 Compare this to the nested version:

 ifelse(x > 0, "positive", ifelse(x == 0, "zero", "negative"))

-Both produce the same result. case_when() is easier to read, easier to extend, and harder to get wrong.
+Both produce the same result, but case_when() is easier to read, easier to extend, and harder to get wrong.

 TipOpinion

 Prefer dplyr::case_when() over nested ifelse().
-Nested ifelse() calls are hard to read and easy to break when you add a condition. case_when() scales cleanly to any number of branches.
+Nesting ifelse() calls creates code that is hard to read and easy to break when you add a condition; case_when() scales cleanly to any number of branches.

 Exercises